FJYang96/fjyang96.github.io/index.md

 Chalaki](https://www.linkedin.com/in/behdadchalaki/)).
 Before starting my PhD, I graduated with a MSc in aero/astro from Stanford and a BA in computer science from Swarthmore.

+** I am on the job market for Spring-Summer 2026.
+Please reach out if you see a fit between my background and your team! **

 ## Research
 My research interest lies at the intersection of machine learning, control